noah-dubitzky/projects/README.txt

-Pixel Art Creator
+Space invader game
-This application allows user to create pixel art over images that they import.
+This game was developed with the Phaser.js library
-Simply open the html file in your internet browser to run the application.
+Use W,A,S, and D keys to navigate the ship

-This is an application that I made 4 years and is meant to show my progress as a software developer.
+Hold space to fire and shift to send a missile